-Colli Euganei is the Italian name for Euganean Hills (pic n°2), a group of hills of volcanic origin that are located on the southern western area of Padua.
+Colli Euganei is the Italian name for Euganean Hills (pic n°2), a group of hills of volcanic origin that is located on the southwestern area of Padua.
 It is a wide system including about a hundred hills, and it is now part of the Regional Park of the Euganean Hills.
 Around the perimeter of the park, there are some tourist destinations that are worth a visit, as well as the natural landscapes and the archeological remains that testify the life of ancient civilizations.

-Not so far from Monselice there is Arquà Petrarca, where the famous Italian poet, writer and philosopher (and also one of the starters of the Italian Language) Francesco Petrarca was born.
+Not so far from Monselice, there is Arquà Petrarca, where the famous Italian poet, writer, and philosopher (and also one of the starters of the Italian Language) Francesco Petrarca was born.
 The town features picturesque alleys carved in the rock and a wonderful view on the Hills.

-Apart from the visit to the many castles, churches and attractions that the Euganean Hills' towns have to offer, this area is also a perfect destination for a relaxing and peaceful holiday to be spent walking, biking or enjoying a great stay in one of the many rural houses that also offers local products.
+Apart from the visit to the many castles, churches and attractions that the Euganean Hills' towns have to offer, this area is also a perfect destination for a relaxing and peaceful holiday to be spent walking, biking or enjoying a great stay in one of the many rural hotels that also offers homemade local products.